agourlay/cornichon/cornichon-docs/docs/custom-steps/resource-step.md

 # ScenarioResourceStep

-A `ScenarioResourceStep` is a way to acquire a resource / create some state and make sure that it gets released / cleaned up at the end of the `Scenario` even if normal control flow is interrupted (by an error or a failed assertion for example).
+A `ScenarioResourceStep` is a way to acquire a resource / create some state and make sure it gets released / cleaned up at the end of the `Scenario` even if normal control flow is interrupted (by an error or a failed assertion for example).